-Section 16(a) of the Securities Exchange Act of 1934 (the "Act") requires the Corporation's directors, officers and persons who own more than 10% of the Corporation's common stock to file with the Securities and Exchange Commission and the New York Stock Exchange reports concerning their ownership of the Corporation's common stock and changes in such ownership.
-Copies of such reports are required to be furnished to the Corporation.
-To the Corporation's knowledge, based solely on a review of copies of such reports furnished to the Corporation during or with respect to the Corporation's most recent fiscal year, all Section 16(a) filings required by persons who were, during the most recent fiscal year, officers or directors of the Corporation or greater than 10% beneficial owners of its common stock were made on a timely basis with the exception of one filing.
-Susan Foote completed a same day sale stock option exercise on September 7, 2012 and as a result of administrative error, the Corporation filed the subsequent Form 4 filing on September 12, 2012, one day after the required deadline.
+Section 16(a) of the Securities Exchange Act of 1934 (the "Act") requires the Company's directors, officers and persons who own more than 10% of the Company's common stock to file with the Securities and Exchange Commission and the New York Stock Exchange reports concerning their ownership of the Company's common stock and changes in such ownership.
+Copies of such reports are required to be furnished to the Company.
+To the Company's knowledge, based solely on a review of copies of such reports furnished to the Company during or with respect to the Company's most recent fiscal year, all Section 16(a) filings required by persons who were, during the most recent fiscal year, officers or directors of the Company or greater than 10% beneficial owners of its common stock were made on a timely basis with the exception of the filing of an initial report on Form 3 with respect to Kathleen McDaniel and a Form 4 with respect to her July 2013 equity grant.
+The Company filed the necessary Form 3 and Form 4 on April 11, 2014.